 If you have seen or heard about Neo-Nazis Flash Mobs in Germany, other phenomena like it manifested in Europe, Brexit or Trump, you must surely wonder about the apparent returning-force of nationalism and race on politics.
-I have tried to stress in many of my articles — for instance see, Idea and Culture — that culture is not the result of good tribal traits, genetics, religion, nationalism or race, but rather that superior acculturation, (if there is such a thing, and I think there is), is based solely on ideas.
-Tolerance, democracy, law & order, reason, self-criticism, liberty, multi-culturalism and other ideas which have produced the West as we know it, are either worth fighting for, or the faceless hate-filled mob like the one above in that German flash mob will again lead to the phenomena of the gulag and gas chamber.
+I have tried to stress in many of my articles — for instance see, Idea and Culture — that culture is not the result of good tribal traits, genetics, religion, nationalism or race, but rather that superior acculturation, (if there is such a thing, and I think there is), is based solely on ideas: tolerance, accumulation of human capital, democracy, law & order, reason, hard-work, frugality, self-criticism, liberty, and other ideas which have produced the West as we know it, are either worth fighting for, or the faceless hate-filled mob like the one above in that German flash mob will again lead to the phenomena of the gulag and gas chamber.
 In Christopher Hitchens’ article, Martin Amis: Lightness at Midnight, (from Arguably, Selected Essays), he alludes to a formula which always baffles the Left and gives them their sense of moral superiority over the other “Bully” on the block, the Right: Hitchens writes: “In making the inescapable comparison with Hitler, who killed many fewer people (and even killed many fewer Communists) than Stalin, Amis is guided mostly by the view of Robert Conquest.
 He also relies, in varying degrees, on Martin Malia, Richard Pipes, and Aleksandr Solzhenitsyn.
 In Conquest’s opinion, the visceral reaction to Nazism entails a verdict that it was morally worse than Stalinism, even if its eventual hecatomb was a less colossal one.
 This distinction rests on the sheer intentionality and obscenity of the Shoah, or Final Solution.
 Those who were killed in Ukraine, by a state-sponsored famine, were not killed as Ukrainians in quite the same way as the Ukrainian Jews of Babi Yar were later killed as Jews.
 The slave system of the Gulag did not have as its primary objective the turning of living people into corpses.
 The huge callousness of the system simply allowed vast numbers to be treated as expendable.
 The distinction is certainly worth preserving.”
 (Fifty million went through the gulag, at it's height, 14 percent of the population of the USSR!
 The democide figures range (all communist countries in) between 80 and 120 million.)

 I Couldn’t Disagree More With This Distinction